Curriculum

 A rigorous academic program draws upon the expertise of UCSF genetics professionals and spans subjects such as molecular and cytogenetics, bioethics, medical genetics, research methods, genomic technologies, and humanistic counseling theory.
 Rich clinical experiences illustrating the application of genomic medicine are available throughout UCSF’s diverse genetics clinics and laboratories; with additional opportunities in regional Bay Area genetics centers and biotechnology companies.
 As a premiere research institution, UCSF offers a broad spectrum of research opportunities that support the development of genetic counseling scholars and the advancement of the field of genetic counseling.

-Successful completion of all coursework, clinical training experiences and a capstone research project is required to achieve a Master of Science (MS) in Genetic Counseling.
+Successful completion of all coursework, clinical training experiences, a capstone research project and required supplementary experience is necessary to achieve a Master of Science (MS) in Genetic Counseling.

 Curriculum FAQ